matthewsearle01/react-calendar-component/README.md

 - The Modal is only rendered on the page (added to the DOM) when open.
 - User can only select one date at a time in the calendar.
 - The Date in the calendar icon in the closed state is dynamic and reflects the selected date.

-Bonus Functionality

 - User cannot select a date in the past, if they try to it will default to the next deliverable date from today.

-If I had more time to work on the task I would have liked to try and match the given design styling more closely, and also add a transition animation to the opening and closing of the modal.
-I would also have liked to make everything fully responsive, however I chose to focus on the app's functionality as a priority within the time allocated.

 Local Deployment: